 \section{Proof of Lemma~\ref{lem:pow}}

 Our proof of Lemma~\ref{lem:pow} follows the blueprint of~\cite[Sections 4 and 5]{DOS17} and~\cite[Sections 2 and 3]{NP17}.
-The key differences lie in Lemmas~\ref{lem:changevar} and~\ref{lem:choicez} below.
-Lemma~\ref{lem:changevar} generalizes~\cite[Section 4 and Appendix A.3]{DOS17} and~\cite[Lemmas 2.1 and 5.2]{NP17} to arbitrary replication-insertion channels well beyond the deletion and geometric insertion-deletion channels.
+The key differences lie in Lemmas~\ref{lem:choicez} and~\ref{lem:changevar} below.
 Lemma~\ref{lem:choicez} requires analyzing the local behavior of the inverse of an \emph{arbitrary} probability generating function (PGF) in the complex plane around $z=1$.
 Remarkably, the desired behavior follows by combining the standard inverse function theorem for analytic functions with basic properties of PGFs.
-In contrast, the PGFs associated to the deletion and geometric insertion-deletion channels treated in~\cite{DOS17,NP17,PZ17,HPP18} are all M\"obius transformations, meaning that their inverses have simple explicit expressions and could be easily analyzed directly.
+In contrast, the PGFs associated to the deletion and geometric insertion-deletion channels treated in~\cite{DOS17,NP17,PZ17,HPP18} are all M\"obius transformations, meaning that their inverses have simple explicit expressions which were then easily analyzed directly.
+Lemma~\ref{lem:changevar} generalizes~\cite[Section 4 and Appendix A.3]{DOS17} and~\cite[Lemmas 2.1 and 5.2]{NP17} to arbitrary sub-exponential oblivious synchronization channels well beyond the deletion and geometric insertion-deletion channels.